 If you want to get better at Olympic lifts and powerlifting, then barbells are ideal.
 You cannot have the same stimulus from dumbbells, as you can with a barbell.
 Barbells are great for heavy lifts as they are safer, more stable, and allow for easier progressive overload.

 Dumbbells are perfect for addressing and preventing imbalances as well as improving strength and hypertrophy.
 They score significantly higher if you are training at home and are facing constraints related to space and time.
 Moreover, they are more reasonably priced compared to barbells and barbell-specific equipment.

 If you do not have any time or space-related challenges, it is advisable to include both barbell and dumbbell training in your regime.
 Both these free-weights have their benefits and differ from each other.
 These differences bring variety and progress, and hence, value to your training.

 1. Van den Tillaar R, Sousa C. Comparison of muscle activation and barbell kinematics during bench press with different loads.
-Acta Kinesiologiae Universitatis Tartuensis 2020; 25: 37-50.
+Acta Kinesiol; 2020; 25: 37-50.

-2. D. Littlefield J, K. Schramm K, L. Mayhew J. Comparison of lift velocity and power output between barbell and dumbbell bench presses.
-Journal of Trainology 2021; 10: 5-9.
+2. Littlefield D J, Schramm KK, Mayhew JL.
+Comparison of lift velocity and power output between barbell and dumbbell bench presses.
+J Trainol 2021; 10: 5-9.